Preparing for a baby is amazing, exciting, and frankly, pretty overwhelming.

 Read our very personal story about the benefits of being CPR certified.

-We won’t pretend it’ll be as good as in-person, but it might.
-Either way, we recommend taking a class, which you can do online through the American Red Cross.
+If there’s not an in-person class in your area, you can do online through the American Red Cross.
 Click here to sign up today!

 It’s hard to come up with a definitive checklist before baby.
 After all, every family and every individual has their own specific set of needs.